adamja/esphome-pid/README.md

 ## Overview

-This project provides a PID (Proportional-Integral-Derivative) controller component for ESPHome that can be used for various control applications like temperature control, motor speed control, and other feedback systems.
+This project provides a flexible Proportional-Integral-Derivative (PID) controller component for ESPHome, suitable for temperature, speed, and other feedback control applications.
+It is designed for easy integration, real-time tuning, and compatibility with a variety of sensors and actuators.

 ## Features